KawasakiCode/MNIST-Neural-Network/README.md

 * **Details:** In this phase, we upgraded the learning engine from standard Gradient Descent to a custom-built Adam Optimizer.
 By tracking both the exponentially weighted moving average of the gradients (momentum/velocity) and the squared gradients (friction), the network dynamically customizes the learning rate for every individual weight and bias.
 To prevent overshooting at the absolute bottom of the loss valley, we also implemented Learning Rate Step Decay to progressively shrink the step size during the final epochs.
 * **Result:** Achieved 99.95% Training Accuracy and 98.09% Test Accuracy.
 This performance effectively hits the mathematical ceiling for a standard Convolutional Neural Network architecture on this dataset, demonstrating robust feature extraction with only a minor generalization gap left to solve via regularization.

+### Step 6: Data Augmentation
+* **Architecture:** Same network as Step 5 with data augmentation
+* **Details:**
+* **Result:** Achieved 91.94% Training Accuracy and 98.59% Test Accuracy.
+This solved the problem of overfitting which means that the network no longer memorises the data set but actually learning on it.
+The higher testing accuracy is the byproduct of this learning.

 ## Key Technical Learnings
 * **The Math is the Engine:** Fully translated the Chain Rule, Cross-Entropy Loss, Softmax, and ReLU derivatives into matrix operations.